TrailsofGold/whitepaper/docs/game_concept/treasures.md

-# Treasures

-Treasures are geolocated rewards for users.
+Treasures are geolocated rewards for players.

 A treasure is defined by :
 - A location (lon, lat)